 An implication.
 The current application of the tabula rasa doctrine to needs and desires make it impossible to reach evidence-based consensus among people of different religions and ethnicities.
 Hence, the central moral imperative of our time is to set aside that doctrine, and then seek to derive human conduct from human nature.
 Such action would also provide an empirical foundation for the legal theory of natural law.

 Structure-independent function.
-The general-purpose digital computer aimed at implementing Alan Turing’s abstract, simple, and explicit formulation of computation, known as the Universal Turing Machine, or UTM (Turing 1936).
+The general-purpose digital computer is an implementation of Alan Turing’s abstract, simple, and explicit formulation of computation, known as the Universal Turing Machine, or UTM (Turing 1936).
 The program, or algorithm, that represents a possible function of a UTM, can be processed on computers with different hardware designs.
 Thus, an algorithm does not, and cannot possibly have, a single unique hardware implementation.
-However, there remain a fundamental difference between computers and the UTM: laws of nature apply to computers but not to UTM.
-The UTM, for example, does not require energy to operate, and is incapable of producing mechanical errors.

 Molecules, cells, and cell type distribution.
 Skin, muscle and bone cells of an organism differ in their constitutively-expressed proteins.
 This protein specificity accounts for both the cell’s phenotype and its intrinsic function (Figure 4).
 What is true of all cell types is true of brain cells.
 Their protein specificity determines both their phenotype and intrinsic function.
 Structural biology infers intrinsic function of a molecule from its structure.
 Molecular biology of the cell extends structure-dependence to the molecules constituting the cell.
 Cytoarchitecture maps the three-dimensional distribution of cell types.
 Korbinian Brodmann mapped the cytoarchitecture of the human cerebral cortex (1905/2006) into functional areas.
 For example, Brodmann area 4 is the primary motor cortex, area 17 is the primary visual cortex, and area 41 is the primary auditory cortex.
 This identification of intrinsic function is exclusively structure-dependent: it makes reference to neither interactivity nor connectivity.

 Intrinsic neural function determines mental states.
-Structure, determines intrinsic function, and intrinsic function determines mental states.
-Hence, structure determines mental states.
-This, crucial, laws of nature dependent function, is excluded from UTM operations.
-The brain is not, and cannot deemed to be, a UTM.
+Structure determines intrinsic function and intrinsic function determines mental states.
+Hence, structure determinaes mental states.

 The brain is not a UTM.
 This section constitutes the first empirical proof that the brain is not a Universal Turing Machine.